groff_out(5) — Linux manual page

 components and their meaning vary for the different color

-sequences \D'F ...' and \M (with no other corresponding
+escape sequences “\D'F ...'\M (with no other

-graphics commands).
-This command is a groff extension.
+This command is a GNU extension.

 DFc cyan magenta yellow⟨line-break⟩